 The first part of this post is a sequel to a 2010 post, That's My Queue, and if you haven't read that one, I suggest you read it first.
-That earlier post deals with the original "family plot" at Disneyland that lasted less than nine months before being replaced with additional queueing.
-The Imagineers tried to make up for the loss by putting a new cemetery up on the berm.
+That earlier post deals with the original "family plot" at Disneyland that apparently lasted until 1972 (or early in 1973 at the latest).
+Anyway, the Imagineers tried to make up for the loss by putting a new cemetery up on the berm.
 That one lasted until 2000, then . . . poof.

 Edit: That's still true, but now, in 2016, with the return of the berm graveyard, more information has come to light, and the holes are filling in.
 This whole post has been revamped as of November 2016.